taylorjg/SolidLightWorksScreenSaver/README.md

 # Description

-The idea of this repo is to make a macOS screensaver out of my [solid-light-works](https://github.com/taylorjg/solid-light-works) project which is three.js/WebGL based.
+The idea of this repo is to make a macOS screensaver out of my [solid-light-works](https://github.com/taylorjg/solid-light-works) repo which is an attempt to render some of Anthony McCall's solid light works using three.js and WebGL.
 I intend to write the screensaver in Swift using Metal.

 # Basic Screensaver